Living-Lytics/livinglytics-api/replit.md

 Standard endpoints use Bearer token authentication with `FASTAPI_SECRET_KEY`.
 Admin endpoints require a separate `ADMIN_TOKEN` and are hidden from the OpenAPI schema.

 ### Configuration
-The application runs on `0.0.0.0:5000`.
-CORS is restricted to `livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173`.
+The backend API runs on `0.0.0.0:8080`.
+The marketing site runs on `0.0.0.0:5000` (Replit webview port).
+CORS is restricted to `livinglytics.base44.app`, `preview--livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173`.
 Environment variables manage database connections, Supabase keys, FastAPI secrets, Resend API keys, and Google OAuth credentials.
 Structured JSON logging is implemented with optional Sentry integration and thread-safe in-memory rate limiting for admin endpoints.

 ## External Dependencies
 - **Supabase PostgreSQL**: Primary database.